Maggie Darling (Co-Chair)

-Christine Farnish brings a wealth of experience to the Family and Parenting Institute.
+Christine Farnish brings a wealth of experience to the Family and Childcare Trust.
 She was Group Public Policy Director at Barclays from 2006 to 2011.
 She is also Chair of Consumer Focus, the consumer watchdog and ABTA, the travel association.

 Christine cemented her national reputation during her time as Chief Executive of the National Association of Pension Funds, a membership body spanning public, private and voluntary sectors.
 This role saw the Observer describe her as the '£650 billion woman'.
 Before joining NAPF she held senior roles at the Financial Services Authority and at OFTEL and, prior to that, worked in local government and at the Countryside Commission.
 She has served on the Boards of the Office of Fair Trading, the Advertising Standards Authority, Papworth NHS Trust and ING Direct.